rhine3/audiomoth-guide/guide.md

 The other creates minute-long recordings with minute-long breaks in between, 30 each at two different times.
 The latter program records at a sample rate of 192kHz, perhaps for recording bat ultrasonic sounds, and will require a fast microSD card.

 ![Two example programs](images/programming/example-programs.jpg)

+## How many hours will my AudioMoth record?

+The number of hours an AudioMoth will record depends on a combination of the capacity of your batteries, the storage size of your microSD card, the sample rate at which you are recording, and whether or not you are using triggered recording.

+The AudioMoth Configuration app will calculate the energy and storage used *per day* once you have specified the recording period and recording/sleep durations.
+This appears at the bottom of the configuration app in every tab.
+Your recorder will stop recording either when it uses up all of the storage on the microSD card, or when its battery dies: whichever happens first.

+* To refresh batteries and cards as infrequently as possible during multi-month deployments, use a battery/SD card combination where the battery life and card storage run out at roughly the same time, given the device's estimated energy and storage usage.
+For instance, we use Duracell alkaline AA batteries and 64GB microSD cards.
+At a 32kHz sampling rate, our storage capacity runs out at about the same time that our recorders' batteries die.

+* Use [this code](https://trinket.io/python/ff8aeb66e1) to estimate the number of operational days of a battery and SD card.
+Input card size and capacity of a single battery (e.g., 2850 mAh for a Duracell alkaline AA battery), plus the config app's estimated and storage and energy usage.
+For more information on battery capacity, see the section on [batteries](#sd-cards-and-batteries).

+* With older versions of the firmware (<1.4.2), you must make sure that your file sizes are less than the WAV file size limit of 4.3GB (4000MB).
+Current versions of the firmware handle file sizes that are approaching this limit by closing the current file and restarting a new one.

+* You can extend your recorder's storage space by using triggered recording (see [Advanced settings information](#advanced-settings)).

 ## Apply recording schedule to your AudioMoth